Cloud-based CRM software serves as essential support for marketers, salespeople, and customer service representatives on a daily basis.

 If you decided to use ActiveCampaign as your CRM for nonprofits, you have four plans to select from.
 The Lite plan costs $9 a month, the Plus plan $49 a month, the Professional plan $129 a month, and the Enterprise plan $229 a month.

-While only 12 users can sign up for a free Bitrix24 membership at once, if you have a smaller nonprofit, then this shouldn’t pose much of an issue.
+While only 12 users can sign up for a free Bitrix24 membership at once, if you have a smaller nonprofit, this shouldn’t pose much of an issue.

-With the CRM up and running, you can take advantage of features like workflow automation for keeping tasks organized, email marketing and automation, invoicing and quotes, and contact management.
+With the CRM, you can take advantage of features like workflow automation for keeping tasks organized, email marketing and marketing automation, invoicing and quotes, and contact management.

 If you ever grow your organization to more than 12 people, you would have to pay $46.92 a month or more to continue using Bitrix24.

-No matter which CRM for nonprofits caught your eye of the list above, you can only choose one.
-To that end, we recommend you explore each of the five nonprofit CRMs to see which you like the most.
+No matter which CRM for nonprofits caught your eye on the list above, you can only choose one.
+To that end, we recommend you explore each of the five nonprofit CRM software to see which you like the most.

-Do make sure your CRM for nonprofits includes data reporting, email automation, list segmentation, donation processing, follow-up automation, and constituent profiles like we discussed before in the guide.
+Do make sure your CRM for nonprofits includes data reporting, email marketing automation, list segmentation, donation processing, follow-up automation, and constituent profiles like we discussed before in the guide.

 Steps for Implementing a Nonprofit CRM Platform